Spiro Theodore Agnew

 Spiro Agnew's Speeches

-Spiro Agnew was
+Agnew was particularly

 outspoken against the folks from the media.
+The "nattering

 nabobs of negativism" was perhaps one of his

 best lines.
-Here are

-a few more excerpts.
+a few more excerpts:

 Spiro Agnew and the Hippies